daywiss/authserver/README.md

 # authserver
-a central token based auth server to add openid or other login types. includes steam openid auth module.
-Can be used to provide federated logins for a single site or multiple sites who want to share user authentication data.
+A central token based auth server to add openid or other login types.
+Use this as an API server for your backend to request tokens, set expirations and handle federated logins.
+It includes Steam as an example.
+Useful if you want to share logins across several sites.

 # Getting Started
 `git clone http://github.com/daywiss/authserver`